bnb-chain/greenfield-docs/docs/guide/greenfield-blockchain/run-node/become-validator.md

 robust method, particularly when dealing with keys like the `delegator` and `operator` keys.

 For enhanced security and best practices, the usage of the `Cold Wallet` and `MPC Wallet` is strongly encouraged.
-These wallets are fully compatible with the `gnfd-tx-sender` tool, you can use `gnfd` with `--print-eip712-msg-type` flags to generate inputs data of each transaction, and then go to [gnfd-tx-sender](https://gnfd-tx-sender.nodereal.io/) `Custom Tx` page to send transactions.
+These wallets are fully compatible with the `gnfd-tx-sender` tool, you can refer to [transaction data](../../../api/blockchain-cli/README.md#transaction-data) for more details.
 :::

 :::note